Closings and other items of note for the Trail traveler:

 About thirteen miles downstream of the Highway 84 Bridge, Randons Creek comes into the nearly-straight southwest leg of the river.
 This place was the site of what has come down to us as the Great Canoe Fight.

 Above: The Alabama Scenic River Trail has produced and printed this guide (map side shown) on waterproof paper.
-No one contemplating a trip in or through the area south of Claiborne without a guide like this.
+Anyone contemplating a trip in or through the area south of Claiborne needs a guide like this.
 These can be purchased at our website store.

 Above: An example of the exacting detail in the ASRT Delta Guidebook.

 The town of Claiborne could be the place referred to in the DeSoto Chronicles as Piache, but the death and devastation sewn by the diseases that DeSoto left in the wake of his travels may leave us never to know for sure.
 His army may have crossed the river here and marched to Choctaw Bluff where may have stood the Indian capital of Maubila.
 Or, he may have embarked upon the Tombigbee to his encounter with Chief Tuscaloosa.

 In any event, when, 20 years after he came through Alabama with DeSoto, Chrtian de Luna led an expedition that retraced his steps in the area.
 Here, in the year 1560, now stood the Indian village of Nanipanga.

 Claiborne was established in 1813 by Andrew Jackson’s general of the same name who had in his army a number of Mississippi Choctaws friendly to the American cause and who fought bravely against the Red Stick rebels.
 The Indians were led by the famous Pushmataha.
 The American Revolutionary War hero the Marquis de LaFayette was entertained in the town at a lavish ball in 1825 on his post-revolution sweep of the country he helped to create.
 He was brought downriver from Montgomery aboard the Henderson, which sank here at Claiborne upon its return trip.